 Julia’s more recent projects include Mixed, Shaken & Stirred (2016) - a unique album featuring some of the songs from Julia’s much loved first album (all of which have been remixed, reworked and reconstructed by some of today’s leading and cutting edge producers of dance and electronic music), and Live & Untouched (2017) - an eclectic mix of fan favourites recorded at recent shows.

-Recently signed to JVC jazz label in Japan, Julia released The Language Of Love, which was produced and arranged by her long-time collaborator and pianist Grant Mitchell.
-The album covers some of her favourite contemporary songs with a jazz interpretation.
+JVC Japan, released Julia’s jazz album, The Language Of Love, in 2014.
+Produced and arranged by her long-time collaborator and pianist Grant Mitchell, the album covers some of her favourite contemporary songs with a jazz interpretation.
 Supported by an outstanding ensemble of leading Los Angeles musicians and Latin jazz aficionados, this seductive collection includes swing, bossa nova and traditional trio interpretations of familiar chart-toppers.
 The Language of Love (2017) also debuts two original songs written by Julia, Like You Used To Do and The Morning After (The Night With You), and includes a new World Music-flavored rendition of Happy Ever After.

 Julia Fordham continues to enchant audiences around the world with her extraordinary vocal range and heartfelt songs.
 A luscious contralto that she wields with an almost operatic command, it is one of the most strikingly beautiful voices to be heard in pop - New York Times.

 From 1988’s Happy Ever After - her first release and an international hit - and throughout all of her 15 albums, Julia’s unique voice and exquisitely crafted compositions strike an everlasting chord.